thongekchakrit/covid19-forex-airquality-an-analysis/README.md

 ### Exploratory Data Analysis (EDA) Questions

-The goal of EDA questions were to help us understand our data, below are the explorative questions.
+The goal of EDA questions was to help us understand our data, below are the explorative questions.

 1. The COVID-19 Pandemic January to April 2020
     * Which ASEAN member had the highest number of confirmed case of COVID-19?